CATIE

 • have a greatly reduced chance of transmitting HIV through breastfeeding (also known as chestfeeding); however, breastfeeding is not recommended in Canada (exclusive formula feeding is recommended); and

 • have a reduced chance of transmitting HIV to people with whom they share injection drug use equipment; however, there is not enough evidence to conclude that there is no risk.
-It is recommended that people use new needles and all other equipment every time they use drugs, regardless of their HIV status or viral load, to prevent HIV as well as other harms.
+It is recommended that people use new needles and all other equipment every time they inject drugs, regardless of their HIV status or viral load, to prevent HIV as well as other harms.

 How does HIV treatment and an undetectable viral load work to prevent HIV transmission?